 - Work with your local Director of Emergency Management to learn what type of help will be available.

-Traceability Protects!
-By registering your livestock and poultry with Alberta Agriculture’s Traceability program you are helping local authorities with protecting your animals during an emergency.
-Register online at: agriculture.alberta.ca/premises.
+Traceability protects!
+Register your livestock and poultry with Alberta Agriculture’s Traceability program to help local authorities protect your animals during an emergency.

 Know when to stay or go